anandkr123/EmotionsTracker/README.md

-# Emotions-Tracker
+# Mood & Self Reflection
-Emotions tracker tracks your daily emotions and linked reasons behind it.
+Mood & Self Reflection tracks your daily emotions and linked reasons behind it.

 **Privacy Policy**

-This privacy policy applies to the Emotions tracker app (hereby referred to as "Application") for mobile devices that was created by Anand Maurya (hereby referred to as "Service Provider") as a Free service.
+This privacy policy applies to the Mood & Self Reflection app (hereby referred to as "Application") for mobile devices that was created by Anand Maurya (hereby referred to as "Service Provider") as a Free service.
 This service is intended for use "AS IS".

 **Information Collection and Use**